NorthOcean/Project-Iris/docs/Vertical/README.md

 - tensorflow==2.5.0
 - opencv_python

-We recommend you to install the above versions of the python packages in a virtual environment (like the `conda` environment), otherwise there *COULD* be other problems due to version conflicts.
+We recommend you install the above versions of the python packages in a virtual environment (like the `conda` environment), otherwise there *COULD* be other problems due to version conflicts.

 Please run the following command to install the required packages: